This appendix describes some command-line options that can be useful when diagnosing problems with the Java HotSpot VM.

 This option tells the Java HotSpot VM to generate a heap dump when an allocation from the Java heap or the permanent generation cannot be satisfied.
 There is no overhead in running with this option, so it can be useful for production systems where the

-OutOfMemoryError exception takes a long time to surface.
+OutOfMemoryError exception takes a long time to appear.

 You can also specify this option at runtime with the MBeans tab in the JConsole utility.